 If tested at a healthcare workplace, nursing students will be required to show proof of their negative test results to the designated nursing department administrator.
-The nursing department will track all positive cases and report to Shannon Bock, the College's Pandemic Safety Officer.
-Upon receiving notification of a positive result, Ms. Bock will begin contact tracing protocols.
+The nursing department will track all positive cases and report to Dr. David Topper, the College's Pandemic Safety Officer.
+Upon receiving notification of a positive result, Dr. Topper will begin contact tracing protocols.
 All nursing students with a positive test result will be required to quarantine.
 At completion of the required quarantine, students will be allowed to attend class.
 However, they will remain positive for 90 days and will not be required to test until those 90 days have passed.

-Because of the frequency of testing, nursing students in clinical rotations are exempt from the College's surveillance testing process.
+Because of the frequency of testing, nursing students are exempt from the College's surveillance testing process.